Compare

 Cross-compiled

 Runtime architecture Native JavaScript Runs in the browser as JS; no cross-compile step.
-C# → IL2CPP → WASM 8 Cross-compiled.
+C# → IL2CPP → WASM 11 Cross-compiled.
 Game logic runs as WebAssembly, not native JS.
-14 No production web target.
-The HTML5 backend was deprecated in 4.24; the new 5.6 'for Web' project is experimental and not recommended for shipping.

 Mobile web Runs, but bundle and memory are heavy for mobile browsers.